miquella/vaulted/doc/vaulted-shell.1.md

 The temporary credentials generated are valid for a specific duration, set in the `vaulted edit` menu.
 This duration may be set between 15m and 36h.

-_**Note:** when Vaulted is configured to assume a role, the maximum duration for a vault is `1h`.
-Configuring higher values will cause AWS to return an error when spawning the vault._
+*Note: even if the duration of a vault is set higher than 1 hour, assuming a role caps the duration to 1 hour at a time.
+The session token will still be valid for the duration set in the vault, but the assume role will be performed each time Vaulted is invoked.*

 This impacts the following environment variables: